2019 SE University Schedule

 SE University Core sessions are held the 2nd Wednesday of each month.
 Supplemental sessions are provided as noted.
 All times shown are Eastern time.

-Handouts and registration emails will be sent to SEU companies on July 5, 2019.
+Handout and Registration emails for this session will be sent to SE University companies on Friday, August 7th.

 Speaker: Betsy Werra

 This SEU BIM Forum session will demonstrate various ways to create and add different types of parametric beams and braces using the structural framing families.
 During the session, Betsy Werra will show the beam, beam system and brace tools for placing these types of elements, editing profiles, updating parametric properties, and changing symbolic representation for structural framing elements as well as displaying various information for all beam/brace framing tags.
 This session will delve deep into the family editor for customizing structural framing families so it will be important for attendees to have some knowledge about families such as reference planes, reference lines, formulas, form creation, and the creation of parameters.